-Item Specif Specification Protocol SNTP Port number 123 (UDP) Can also be set from the CX-P 123 (UDP) Can also be set from the CX-Programmer in the Unit Setup.
-Adjustment timing Automatic (fixed time) and manual (manual only cannot be set) Access to SNTP server Writes the clock information from the SNTP server to the local CPU Unit.
-Obtains the clock informat from the SNTP server set on the Network, and applie the information obtained to the local CPU Unit.
+Item Specif fication Protocol SNTP Port number 123 (UDP) Can also be set from the CX-P rogrammer in the Unit Setup.
+Adjustment timing Automatic (fixed time) and mar set) nual (manual only cannot be Access to SNTP server Writes the clock information from the SNTP server to the local CPU Unit.
+Obtains the clock information from the SNTP server set up on the Network, and applies the information obtained to the local CPU Unit.
 Refresh timing When the automatic clock adjustment switch is turned from OFF to ON and at a specified time.